School Physicals—What to Expect

 Following Up from Your Physical

 A sports physical is good for a year and should be redone before the following season begins.
-Although not all sports physicals are performed by your child’s primary care provider, it is important to follow up on any abnormalities found with your primary care provider.
-If you do not pass the physical the follow-up is crucial so that a re-evaluation can be performed and then your child may be eligible to participate.
+Although not all physicals are performed by your child’s regular doctor, it is important to follow up with their primary care provider about any abnormal findings.
+If a child does not pass the physical, this follow up becomes a crucial step in treating a problem appropriately.
+Afterwards, they can be re-evaluated when healthy and may then be eligible to participate in sports.

 Once you have completed and passed your physical you are ready to play!
-Have a great season and don’t forget to check back in with your doctor if your health changes during the season.
-We are here to help you have a healthy, successful season!
+Have a great season and don’t forget to check back in with your doctor if your health changes during the year.
+We'll be here to help.